With the great progress in AI for generation, there is growing interest in AI for verification (✓ or ✗) to trigger human intervention where needed.

 The companies buying translation (and human translators) failed to get concrete value out of millions of abstract raw scores like “89” or “42”.
 Imagine if a self-driving car app like Waymo forced you to decide on thresholds, just to get a ride safely.

-Ultimately, bigger older businesses, from top AI companies like Google selling machine translaiton to translation agencies selling manual human translation, provide a raw score, not a decision, because they do not want to take responsibility for keeping human quality.
+In the end, bigger, older businesses, from those like Google building AI for generation, to translation agencies reselling manual human translation, provide only a raw score, not a decision.
+They do not want to take responsibility for keeping human quality.

 Large translation buyers are successfully using these AI systems to scale translation while keeping human quality.